totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ### Content

-- Color palette was chosen using [Coolors](https://coolors.co/) ** i will make a screenshot of the palette - is this right area for this? ask

 - The link for some of the questions can be found [here](https://laidbackgardener.blog/2017/03/23/10-strange-facts-about-vegetables/)
 - The hemp seed facts [link](https://www.healthline.com/nutrition/6-health-benefits-of-hemp-seeds#TOC_TITLE_HDR_5)